dancingmadkefka/Todo2/docs/UI_STYLING_GUIDE.md

 1. **Consistency**: Maintain a consistent look and feel throughout the app.
 2. **Readability**: Use colors with good contrast for text and background.
 3. **Responsiveness**: Ensure the UI looks good at different window sizes.
-4. **Modularity**: Group related styles together in the QSS file.
+4. **Modularity**: Group related styles together in the QSS files.
-5. **Comments**: Add comments in the QSS file to explain complex styles or groupings.
+5. **Comments**: Add comments in the QSS files to explain complex styles or groupings.
 6. **Testing**: Always test UI changes on different platforms and screen sizes.
 7. **Accessibility**: Consider color-blind users when choosing colors, and ensure proper contrast ratios.
+8. **Icon Management**: When adding or modifying icons, update the `resources.qrc` file and recompile resources using `pyside6-rcc resources.qrc -o resources_rc.py`.
+9. **Dynamic Styling**: Utilize the `load_and_apply_stylesheet` method in `MainWindow` to apply style changes dynamically.
+10. **Color Customization**: Make use of the `ColorCustomizationDialog` for user-friendly color adjustments.

-Remember to restart the application after making changes to the QSS file to see the effects.
-If you're making frequent changes, you can implement a "hot reload" feature that reloads the stylesheet without restarting the app.
+Remember to restart the application after making changes to the QSS files to see the effects.
+The app automatically loads both `styles.qss` and `user_colors.qss` on startup, combining them to create the final appearance.